LCR-ADS-Lab/LxGrTagger-Documentation/docs/cx tags/3_Dependent Phrase/4_Syntactic function4.md

 ## appositive noun phrases as noun
 1. Descriptions
    - Noun phrases in apposition (appositive) have equivalent status with the preceding (head) noun phrase.
-       - The order of the head noun phrase and the appositive could (nomally) be reversed to produce an equal grammatical construction with basically the same meaning.
+       - The order of the head noun phrase and the appositive could (normally) be reversed to produce an equal grammatical construction with basically the same meaning.
    - They provide descriptive information about the head noun but are not needed to identify the reference of the head noun.
 2. Tag
    - `appos+npostmod` is tagged on the head **noun** of the appositive phrase.
-   - When there are more than two tokens in the appositive, we tagged on the last word token.
+   - When there are more than two tokens in the appositive, we tag the last word token.
 3. Examples
    - *The capital city, <ins>**Paris**</ins>, is the heart of France.*
        - *Paris, <ins>the capital **city**</ins>, is the heart of France.*